Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Scattering Matrix Perspective

 is satisfied for at least one value of $t_0$.
 A nonreciprocal dynamically modulated device can only be constructed if the generalized time-reversal symmetry defined by (\ref{eqn:tr_eps}) is not satisfied for all choices of $t_0$.
 It has been noted in \cite{fang_photonic_2012, fang_realizing_2012} that a change of time origin $t_0$ corresponds to a gauge transformation of the photon wave function.
-Therefore, (\ref{eqn:tr_eps}) is essentially a gauge-invariant definition of time-reversal symmetry for the steady state response of a dynamically modulated system.
+Therefore, (\ref{eqn:tr_eps}) is essentially a gauge-invariant definition of time-reversal symmetry for the steady state response of a dynamically modulated device.
+This is illustrated in Fig. \ref{fig:modulation} for a spatially uniform modulation.
+The sinusoidal time dependence shown in Fig. \ref{fig:modulation}(a) obeys the generalized time-reversal symmetry condition given by (\ref{eqn:tr_eps}), while the sawtooth modulation shown in Fig. \ref{fig:modulation}(b) does not.
+In Sec. \ref{sec:devices} we will describe several specific isolator designs in more detail that use dynamic modulation to violate the condition defined in (\ref{eqn:tr_eps}).
+Additionally, we will highlight how many of these designs achieve isolation using signal loss pathways, as shown conceptually in Fig. \ref{fig:scattering}(b).

-There are two common ways that a dynamically modulated device can break the generalized time-reversal symmetry.
-These approaches are illustrated conceptually in Fig. \ref{fig:modulation}.
-The first approach is to modulate a single spatial region and use a modulating waveform which directly breaks time-reversal symmetry.
-One example of such a waveform, as shown in Fig. \ref{fig:modulation}(a) is a sawtooth wave.
-The second approach, as shown in Fig. \ref{fig:modulation}(b), is to modulate at least two different spatial regions of the device, such that, even if the modulating waveforms locally have a generalized time-reversal symmetry, the complete device, defined by $\varepsilon(\rb, t)$, \textit{does} break the generalized time-reversal symmetry.